Skip to content

 self.final_model = self.regressor_code[tmp_piv, :].copy()

-if self.extended_least_squares is True:
+if self.estimator.unbiased is True:

-self.theta = self._unbiased_estimator(
+self.theta = self.estimator.unbiased_estimator(

 )